doquyenduong/recommender_systems/README.md

 How can we accurately predict whether the user would listen to the new track recommended to them (>30 seconds without clicking Next)?
 What other factors need to be considered to develop an accurate and robust music recommendation system for their day-to-day business?

-## Programming language:
+## Programming language & models used:
 * Python
-* Classfication approach
+* Classfication approach: Decision tree, KNN, Logistic regression, random forest, SVM
-* Recommender system approach
+* Recommender system approach: keras deep learning, SVD, Matrix Factorization, non-personalise recommendation